-Please provide a few words about this FU which might help study staff understand any family situations or relationships that aren't straightforward, (e.g., the "wife's" adult sister is now living in the FU, the wife's ex-husband is camping out on this couple's couch, the new wife is keeping her own last name, etc.).
+IO8.
+Please provide a few words about this FU which might help study staff understand any family situations or relationships that aren't straightforward, e.g., the fact that parents of grandchildren do not live in the HU, who the actual parents of the stepchildren and grandchildren are, etc.

-Not straightforward means just about anything other than head, wife and 2.4 kids that belong to both head and wife.
-A very good general rule is to always use this space to give a thumbnail description of the FU-who is in it and how they are related.
-For example: "This FU consists of female head Joyce, her daughters Tiffany and Kimberly, and her grandson Dwayne, who is Tiffany's son."
+Not straightforward means just about anything other than head, wife and 2.4 kids (that belong to both head and wife).
+A very good general rule is to use this space to give a thumbnail description of the FU-who is in it and how they are related.
+For example: This FU consists of female head Joyce, her daughters Tiffany and Kimberly, and her grandson Dwayne, who is Tiffany's son.

-This is the place to tell us all details that clarify relationships, though if there are children or grandchildren (nieces, nephews) in the FU whose parents are not in the FU you will be asked to tell us who the parents are in IO9 below.
-If people have different last names, let us know why ("wife kept her previous name," "kid is wife's from first marriage" etc.).
+This is the place to tell us all details that clarify relationships: if there are children or grandchildren (nieces, nephews) in the FU whose parents are not in the FU, please tell us who the parents are.
+If people have different last names, let us know why ("wife kept her previous name" "kid is wife's child by first husband" etc.).